wkaisertexas/HIP/docs/tutorials/reduction.rst

 Implementing reductions on GPUs requires a basic understanding of the :doc:`/understand/programming_model_reference`.
-The article explores aspects of low-level optimization best discussed through the {ref}`inherent_thread_model`, and as such will refrain from using Cooperative Groups.
+The article explores aspects of low-level optimization best discussed through the :ref:`inherent_thread_model`, and as such will refrain from using Cooperative Groups.

 Synchronizing parallel threads of execution across a GPU will be crucial for correctness; we can't start combining partial results before they manifest.
-Synchronizing _all_ the threads running on a GPU at any given time while possible, is a costly and/or intricate operation.
-If not absolutely necessary, we'll map our parallel algorithm as such that Multi Processors / Blocks can make independent progress and need not sync often.
+Synchronizing _all_ the threads running on a GPU at any given time, while possible, is a costly and/or intricate operation.
+If synchronization is not absolutely necessary, map the parallel algorithm so that multi-processors and blocks can make independent progress and need not sync often.

 1. Naive shared reduction
 --------------------------